aklump/check-pages/README.md

         $ ./bin/run_tests.sh

-Some failing tests are also available to explore:

-    $ ./check_pages failing_tests_runner.php

 <sup>1</sup> If you see no _tests_ directory then create one and copy the contents of _examples_ into _tests_.
 The example _tests_ directory will only be created if you use `create-project` as the installation method.

 ### Writing Your First Test Suite